 Our COVID-19 Precautions

-For families who choose to meet tutors face-to-face–in-office or in-home–we’re taking precautions to limit the chance of transmitting any disease:
+For families who choose to meet tutors face-to-face–in-office or in-home when allowed to by the county–we’re taking precautions to limit the chance of transmitting any disease:

 - All office visitors are requested to either a) wash their hands or b) use the automated Purell hand sanitizer when entering the office.